kamarada/guiadoopensuse/installpackage.md

 <div class="path">Open the Dolphin file manager =&gt; Navigate to the RPM file =&gt; Right Click it => Open With... => Install/Remove Software</div><p></p>

-{% include note.html obs="Only install RPM files that are built specifically for (your version of) openSUSE." %}
+{% include note.html note="Only install RPM files that are built specifically for (your version of) openSUSE." %}

 ### 10.2.2 Tarball

 If the website doesn't have an RPM for openSUSE, it will most likely have a so-called _tarball_.
-Tarballs (*.tar.gz, *.tar.bz2) are simply compressed archives similar to ZIP and RAR files.
+Tarballs (\*.tar.gz, \*.tar.bz2) are simply compressed archives similar to ZIP and RAR files.
 To uncompress a tarball:

 <div class="path">Open the Dolphin file manager =&gt; Navigate to the tarball =&gt; Right click =&gt; Extract Archive</div>